ash/raku-course/essentials/topic/exercises/series-of-numbers/solution/index.md

 🦋 Find the program in the file [series-of-numbers-loop.raku](https://github.com/ash/raku-course/blob/master/exercises/topic/series-of-numbers-loop.raku).

-As you can see, the first variant is significantly shorter and is more expressive.
+As you can see, the first variant is significantly shorter and more expressive.

 ## Discussion